Towards Fully Autonomous Drone-Based Last-Mile Delivery: Last-Mile Delivery Using Autonomous Vehicles with Drones

-In solving the LAD problem, the solver evaluates a set of participating vehicles $\overline{V}$ and groups in $G$ assigned to each participating vehicle.
-An issue is that the sequence of these groups to be visited by each vehicle is not known to the solver.
-A specific sequence of groups is, however, needed to calculate the total distance $d_v^{tot}$ as well as the total travel time $t_v^{tot}$.
-Recall that starting at the distribution center located at $p_f$, a vehicle visits all groups in a certain sequence and then returns to $p_v$.
-Since $d_v^{tot}$ has the greatest impact on the total cost, the sequence of groups can be determined such that $d_v^{tot}$ is minimized.
-This problem is exactly the traveling salesman problem which is in NP-Hard.
-However, considering the typical load capacity of a vehicle, a vehicle will not be able to visit many groups, say less than 10 considering that each group consists of a number of customer locations already.
-With the relatively small number of groups, the sequence of groups is computed using a standard solver for the traveling salesman problem, which is then used by the solver to evaluate a feasible solution for the LAD problem.
+To evaluate a solution for the ILP, which is given in the form of a matrix $\matr{M}^{VG}$, the solver requires one additional information: the sequence of groups visited by each participating AV.
+More specifically, this sequence of groups is used by the solver to compute the total distance traveled $d_v^{T}$ and the total travel time $\tau_v^{T}$.
+Since $d_v^{T}$ has the greatest impact on the total cost, the sequence of groups can be determined such that $d_v^{T}$ is minimized.
+The problem of determining the sequence of groups such that $d_v^{T}$ is minimized is exactly the traveling salesman problem (TSP), which is in NP-Hard (as such, A-VRPD is in NP-Hard).
+Fortunately, considering the relatively small capacity of AVs as well as the fact that each group consists of multiple customer locations, AVs are supposed to cover only a small number of groups.
+Consequently, we find that calculating the optimal sequence of groups using a standard solver for TSP does not significantly degrade the computational delay for solving A-VRPD (Section~\ref{subsec:save_money}).